scale-it/algo-builder/docs/guide/teal-debugger.md

 + Transaction type is asset transfer and AssetAmount <= 1000.
 + Sender is `goldOwner` account.

 First we need to deploy the contracts using `algob deploy`.
-We will debug the transaction present in [`scripts/transfer/gold-delegated-lsig.js`](https://github.com/scale-it/algo-builder/blob/master/examples/asa/scripts/transfer/gold-delegated-lsig.js).
+We will debug a transaction defined in [`scripts/transfer/gold-delegated-lsig.js`](https://github.com/scale-it/algo-builder/blob/master/examples/asa/scripts/transfer/gold-delegated-lsig.js).

 ### DryRun
 Setting up transaction params (note that this is a passing scenario as amount = 500 <= 1000):